jmoraispk/links/README.md

-**Important**: This is not for you.
-It is for me.
-Here are some websites that I would like to remember.
-The links are ordered chronologically by time of visit, because I would like to remember that too.
+Here are some websites that I would like to remember, listed chronologically by the time of my visit, along with a note on how I discovered them and my impressions.
-Likewise, I want to remember how I found them and what I thought about them.

 That's it.
 Enjoy.